yupx20/job-recommendation-chatbot/README.md

 ## How to Use

-1.  **Configure API Key:** If you haven't set up the `.env` file, you can enter your API key in the sidebar.
+1.  **Configure API Key:** You can enter your API key in the sidebar.
 2.  **Select Model:** Choose a Gemini model from the dropdown in the sidebar.
 3.  **Adjust Parameters:** Set the temperature and max output tokens as needed.
 4.  **Chat:** Type your message in the chat input at the bottom of the page.